EAGer: Entropy-Aware GEneRation for Adaptive Inference-Time Scaling

 With the rise of reasoning language models and test-time scaling methods as a paradigm for improving model performance, substantial computation is often required to generate multiple candidate sequences from the same prompt.
 This enables exploration of different reasoning paths toward the correct solution, however, allocates the same compute budget for each prompt.
-Grounded on the assumption that different prompts carry different degrees of complexity, and thus different computation needs, we propose \eager{}, a training-free generation method that leverages model uncertainty through token-wise entropy distribution to reduce redundant computation and concurrently improve overall performance. \eager{} allows branching to multiple reasoning paths only in the presence of high-entropy tokens, and then reallocates the saved compute budget to the instances where exploration of alternative paths is most needed.
-We find that across multiple open-source models on complex reasoning benchmarks such as AIME 2025, \eager{} can reallocate the budget without accessing target labels, achieving the best efficiency-performance trade-off in terms of reasoning length and Pass@k.\ When target labels are accessible, \eager{} generates up to 65\% fewer tokens (hence saving compute) and achieves up to 37\% improvement in Pass@k compared to the \default{}.
-Our results show that \eager{} consistently maximizes the efficiency-performance trade-off by enabling dynamic control over computation expenditure.
+Grounded on the assumption that different prompts carry different degrees of complexity, and thus different computation needs, we propose \eager{}, a training-free generation method that leverages model uncertainty through token-wise entropy distribution to reduce redundant computation and concurrently improve overall performance. \eager{} allows branching to multiple reasoning paths only in the presence of high-entropy tokens, and reallocates the saved compute budget to instances where exploration of alternative paths is most needed.
+We validate \eager{} across multiple open-source models on complex reasoning benchmarks, with gains specifically demonstrated on AIME 2025.
+When target labels are accessible -- as in RLVR training pipelines -- \eager{} achieves up to +37\% in Pass@k and 59\% fewer tokens; in test-time settings it still yields +12\% in Pass@k and 64\% fewer tokens compared to \default{}.